-As a pioneer in design-build delivery, Haskell always has worked across the architectural, engineering and construction disciplines throughout the lifecycle of a project, collaborating with the project owner every step of the way.
+As a pioneer in design-build delivery, Haskell always has worked across the architectural, engineering and construction disciplines throughout the lifecycle of a project, collaborating with project owners every step of the way.

 But now Haskell’s teams don’t just communicate with the owner.
-They show them the future, adding time and cost components to the design-build experience to produce a 4D animated construction simulation.
+They show them the future, adding time and cost components to the design-build experience to produce 4D and 5D animated construction simulations.

 “The reaction we get from the owner is the highlight of the meeting,” said Justin Barrette, manager of Virtual Construction at Haskell.
 “They are excited about the project and want to see it again and again.”

 Employing the latest digital technology, Haskell’s holistic approach to project delivery comes to life using Building Information Modeling (BIM).
 Architects and engineers design in software systems that combine the computer-generated 3D modeling and database-driven tools of the architectural, engineering and construction (AEC) industry with those developed in the video game industry to create and fully realize the 3D conceptual designs.

 Clients see exactly what they are purchasing.
 They also see improved efficiency and considerable cost savings, with Haskell’s ability to downstream design model data into construction, with direct ties into estimating, scheduling, coordination, prefabrication, field layout and execution.

 Leveraging BIM to its fullest potential through Virtual Design and Construction (VDC) workflows, designers, construction managers and subcontract partners can detect and resolve myriad problems during design and prefabrication, pre-empting costly delays and change orders in the field.
 Then, further utilizing this technology in the field execution phase, Haskell maximizes productivity and jobsite safety.